GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 and anything following it are arguments to be processed.
 In the second case,

-the description of a UNIX command using the content
+the description of a UNIX command using the manual

 as: